naomifelix/KidCoder-2.0-Teaching-Computational-Thinking-Concepts-Through-Resources-and-Play/README.md

 Welcome to the webpage for KidCoder 2.0: Teaching Computational Thinking Concepts Through Resources and Play!

-Here you can find the participant information sheet, all the KidCoder resource packs which are available to download, and the link to the online survey, which can be completed after running one or more sessions.
+Here you can find the KidCoder resource packs, containing various activity cards which are available to download.

 The activity cards have been created in line with a past study with children aged 8-11.
 The recommended ages for each Stage are given below.